informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 ```

 By abstracting over the underlying vote type, this trait can support
-optimizations like batch verification, and changes to the
+optimizations like batch verification of signatures, and the use of
-underlying commit structure, like using agreggate signatures instead of
+agreggate signatures instead of individual votes.
-individual votes.
 So long as it can be determined what voting power of a given validator set
 signed correctly for the commit.

 The method `voting_power_in` performs the underlying signature verifications.